 This topic describes the recommended setup for a Chef cookbook project using Chef Automate.

 The following example shows how to create a cookbook, with a project and a pipeline, configure it to be built with Chef Automate, and then import it into Chef Automate itself.
 From your workstation as user with admin privileges on the Chef Automate server, do the following:

 Setup the Delivery CLI to, by default, contact the Chef Automate server at SERVER, with a default ENTERPRISE and ORGANIZATION:

 $ delivery setup --server=SERVER --ent=ENTERPRISE --org=ORGANIZATION --user=USERNAME --a2-mode

 Create a cookbook:

-This uses Chef Workstation to generate a new cookbook, including a default recipe and default ChefSpec tests.
+This uses the Chef development kit to generate a new cookbook, including a default recipe and default ChefSpec tests.